Demographics of Liverpool: Ethnicity

 Per the above table, note that the census question regarding ethnicity was first asked in 1991.

+Ethnicity of school pupils

+This table shows the ethnicity of school children in Liverpool in the academic years from 2015/16 onwards.

 Major ethnic and national groups

 The largest and most significant non-English ethnic and national groups in Liverpool are listed in alphabetical order below.